sgoedecke/active-record-scanner/README.md

 ## References

-This program was inspired by this paper by Junwen Yang: https://newtraell.cs.uchicago.edu/files/ms_paper/junwen.pdf
+This tool was inspired by this paper by Junwen Yang: https://newtraell.cs.uchicago.edu/files/ms_paper/junwen.pdf

 Unlike the static analysis tools described in the paper, this is (a) written in Ruby and (b) not reliant on a series of regexes.